We offer body composition and bone density scans with our highly qualified sonographer.

 Bone density scans, or Dexa scans, are only recommended for people who are considered to be at risk of having a fragility fracture.

 Osteoporosis literally means ‘porous bones’.
 It occurs when the struts that make up the structure within bones become thin, causing bones to become fragile and break more easily following a minor fall.
 These broken bones are often referred to as fragility fractures.

 Although fractures can occur in different parts of the body, the wrists, hips and spine are most commonly affected.
 It is these broken bones or fractures which can lead to the pain associated with osteoporosis.
 Spinal fractures can also cause loss of height and curvature of the spine.

-Bone Density Tests are a simple, painless procedure that uses very low doses of radiation, which is similar to natural background radiation – less than one tenth of the dosage of a chest x-ray
+Bone Density Scans are a simple, painless procedure that uses very low doses of radiation, which is similar to natural background radiation – less than one tenth of the dosage of a chest x-ray.

 It does not involve being enclosed in a mechanical tunnel or having any injections.

 Usually you will not have to remove any of your clothing, but if there is a significant amount of metal near the hips or along the spinal area, this clothing may have to be removed so it does not affect the scan.